d4l3k/WebSync/README.md

 ## Source Documentation
 [WebSync Annotated Source Documentation](https://websyn.ca/documentation)

-WebSync uses Docco to automatically generate nicely formatted annotated source, but some of the code isn't that nicely documented.
+WebSync uses Docco to automatically generate nicely formatted annotated source, but some code isn't that nicely documented.
 It would be great if you helped out with that.

 To generate the documentation you can run `rake documentation` or `rake assets:precompile`.
 Every WebSync server has the documentation available at `http://<server>:<port>/documentation`, assuming it has been generated.
 All production servers will have the documentation.